Best Firefighter Station Boots

 Material

-If you’re worried about sweaty feet during summer or if you have hyperhidrosis, leather has tiny pores that wick out perspiration and let in air leaving your feet dry and cool.
+If you’re worried about sweaty feet during summer or if you have hyperhidrosis, leather has tiny pores that wick out perspiration and let in the air leaving your feet dry and cool.
 What’s more, it’s resistant to heat; if you invest in a station boot that doubles up as a wildland fire boot, your feet will be safe from the hot scalding flames.

 They comply with your employer’s requirements